 You may apply for accreditation for mixed loads that contain packaging and non-packaging waste.
-But you must either:
+But you must do one of the following:

 - use accepted percentages for assessing the weight of packaging waste

-- or if there are no percentages specified, provide a sampling and inspection plan for your mixed-waste loads and include this in your accreditation application
+- provide a sampling and inspection plan for your mixed-waste loads and include this in your accreditation application (if there are no percentages specified)

 If accredited, you must record and keep all your sampling results.
 Your environmental regulator may also ask for samples of the waste to confirm your figures are accurate.

-You can’t issue ePRNs and ePERNs against the weight of production residues and skeletal waste.
-You can get accreditation on flake or shredded packaging plastic if your process meets all the standards set out in the Quality Protocol for non packaging plastics and terms of your accreditation.
+There are no nationally agreed protocols for plastic.
+You can get accreditation on flaking or shredding packaging plastic waste if your process meets all the standards set out in the Quality Protocol for non-packaging plastics and the terms of your accreditation.

-ePRNs and ePERNs can’t be issued against the weight of wood offcuts.
+There are no nationally agreed protocols for wood. ePRNs and ePERNs cannot be issued against the weight of wood offcuts.
 Businesses working to the Wood Protocol developed by WRAP must show how the identity, origin and quantity of any packaging within wood waste consignments is determined and recorded.

-The current percentages of packaging content in scrap steel are agreed by the Cast Metals Federation.
-If you handle the grades of steel listed below, you can issue ePRNs or ePERNs for the percentages shown, providing you can prove that the load contains some packaging waste.
+The percentages of packaging content in scrap steel are agreed by the Cast Metals Federation.
+If you handle the grades of steel listed in the table, you can issue ePRNs or ePERNs for the percentages shown.
+This is providing you can prove that the load contains some packaging waste.

 |1 and 2 (mixed)||0.55|

-You must still keep to these percentages if you handle loads made up of 100%:
+You must still keep to these percentages if you handle loads made up of 100% of: